Wojtini/oopsie/README.md

 ## docker
 Install docker on target system.
 Used as dependency for other roles that uses docker to deploy services.

+## compose
+Compose role is for running docker-compose.yml files remotely on server.
+Configuration of those services are manual (or via restoring backups)

+### Jenkins
+CI/CD tool for internal and personal automation.
+Currently, it also creates backups for other systems.

+Port 50000 needs to be opened for inbound agents
+### Youtrack
+nothing to configure, its strictly to explore YouTrack

+### Youtrack
+local DNS sinkhole + simple A record for internal network

 ## nginx_rp
 Nginx is used as reverse proxy for exposed services. nginx.conf template should be manually modified in order to deploy new service.